Beth Kephart

+Early life and education

-Kephart was first published in "Iowa Woman" magazine and has said that she was writing poems from the time she was quite young, and that she was very influenced by music and the sound of words.
+Kephart was first published in Iowa Woman magazine, and has said that she was writing poems from the time she was quite young, when she was influenced by music and the sound of words.
 In a HarperCollins interview, she stated: "I loved to sing.
-I loved to perform, with my brother and sister, to the sound tracks of The Music Man or My Fair Lady or Windjammer.
+I loved to perform, with my brother and sister, to the soundtracks of The Music Man or My Fair Lady or Windjammer.
 I always had rhymes sliding around in my head.
 So that even as I got older, I would return to Robert Louis Stevenson and Hans Christian Andersen to see how they created what they created.
 I would read F. Scott Fitzgerald and Ernest Hemingway and Sinclair Lewis, also, to learn about how words fit together.
-And then, of course, there was Black Beauty." [emphasis added].
+And then, of course, there was Black Beauty.".

+Kephart is a graduate of the University of Pennsylvania.

+Career

-Kephart is a graduate of the University of Pennsylvania and was a participant at the Bread Loaf Writing Conference, Middlebury, Vermont, with Jayne Anne Phillips; 1996 Prague Writing Conference, Czech Republic with William Gass and Jayne Anne Phillips; and 1995 Spoleto Writing Conference, Spoleto, Italy with Rosellen Brown and Reginald Gibbons, 1994.
+Kephart has been a participant in the Bread Loaf Writing Conference in Middlebury, Vermont with Jayne Anne Phillips, the 1996 Prague Writing Conference in the Czech Republic with William Gass and Jayne Anne Phillips, and the 1995 Spoleto Writing Conference in Spoleto, Italy with Rosellen Brown and Reginald Gibbons, 1994.

-Kephart is considered to be a prolific writer and reviewer and has penned reviews and essays for various publications, including: